Undergraduate Programs offered in Biology

 - B.S.
 Interdisciplinary Sciences (Pre-Pharmacy & Zoo Science)

-Fall 2014 Registration Tips
+Spring 2015 Registration Tips

 1. All students will need a pin and and a time ticket in order to register in your classes.
 You should also be able to access your pin and time ticket through your MyUWF account.
 Please see http://uwf.edu/go/registration/ for details on how to access your pin, your time ticket, and for information on how to register in your classes.
+Once you’re on this site, this information can be accessed in the right hand column under “Videos” or “Registration Instructions”.

 a.
 Sophomore, Junior, Senior and Graduate level students majoring in Biology or Interdisciplinary Science will need to contact Steve Celestial at email@example.com or at (850)-474-2885